 63) What shape does a production possibilities frontier take if it displays increasing opportunity costs?
 What shape does a production possibilities frontier take if it displays constant opportunity costs?
 Which shape is most common in production situations?
+Why are both types presented in the text?

 Answer: A production possibilities frontier which displays increasing opportunity costs is bowed out.
 A production possibilities frontier which displays constant opportunity costs is linear.
 A bowed out production possibilities frontier is most common in production situations.
+Linear production possibilities frontiers are much simpler to work with mathematically, while still demonstrating the key points of the model.